muno17/sqncd/README.md

 ------------- sqncd NEXT STEPS -------------
 - DONE assign a midi note to a button and send to output when clicked
     - DONE assign a midi channel to send to
-- assign a random note to a button
+- DONE assign a random note to a button
 - implement a tempo function to go through one measure
 - implement stop/play
 - assing a random note when a button in the measure is pressed and play through measure
 - loop through measure
 - reset notes

+- choose device
+- choose midi channel
+- choose octaves
+- choose key/scale
+- allow user to assign notes

 ------------- website NEXT STEPS -------------
 - create password reset page